-This web page is designed to inform you about the Maximum Access Surgery Transforaminal Lumbar Interbody Fusion (MAS TLIF) surgical procedure.
-It is not meant to replace any personal conversations that you might wish to have with your physician or other member of your healthcare team.
+This webpage is designed to inform you about the Maximum Access Surgery Transforaminal Lumbar Interbody Fusion (MAS TLIF) surgical procedure.
+It is not meant to replace any personal conversations that you might wish to have with your physician or other members of your healthcare team.

 Not all the information here will apply to your individual treatment or its outcome.
 The information is intended to answer some of your questions and serve as a stimulus for you to ask appropriate questions about the procedure.

 Lumbar interbody fusion is a surgical technique that attempts to eliminate instability in the back.
 A MAS TLIF achieves this by using a less invasive approach to fuse one or more vertebrae together to reduce their motion.